Arctic frame – Svalbard polar bears through a lens

 “If we are not sure or feel uncomfortable, we go away.
 You don’t risk coming close to a bear, especially because we don’t want to disturb the wildlife.
 We are the visitors, the Arctic is their home.”

-Polar bear is almost synonym with glacier and ice.
+The polar bear is almost synonym with glaciers and ice.
 Why?
 No ice, no bears.
-In summer, when temperatures rise above the freezing point, the land masses of ice, the glaciers, come alive.
+In summer, when temperatures rise above the freezing point, the landmasses of ice, the glaciers, come alive.
 Constantly moving back and forth, they are sculpting the land beneath.
 Some glaciers flow several miles per year, with more snow and ice being added at their source, and ice dropping off their front.

-Throughout history, ice has sculpted roughly one third of the landmasses on our planet.
-Three quarters of the freshwater is in the form of ice.
+Throughout history, ice has sculpted roughly one-third of the landmasses on our planet.
+Three-quarters of the freshwater is in the form of ice.
 Glaciers, snow, and sea ice work as our planet’s own air conditioner, they reflect sun rays back into the atmosphere.
 As our climate becomes warmer and the ice melts, more solar energy is instead absorbed by open water and bare or vegetated land areas.
-This solar energy is transformed to heat, warming the planet, causing more snow and ice to melt.
+This solar energy is transformed into heat, warming the planet, causing more snow and ice to melt.

 Most glaciers have been retreating since the middle of the 19th century.
-However, during the last couple of decades global warming is speeding up.
-Bad news it is, glaciers are retreating more rapidly than ever before.
+However, during the last couple of decades, global warming is speeding up.
+The bad news it is, glaciers are retreating more rapidly than ever before.